USAJOBS/openopps-help/opportunity-creators/top-10-tips.md

 Include all requirements a person must have to participate in the opportunity.

-## Skills
-### Add skills to your opportunity

-We use Skills Engine ™ to analyze your opportunity and recommend the most relevant skills your participants will need.
-To get the best results, make sure you complete the **What you’ll do**, **What you’ll learn** and **Requirements** (for detail opportunities only) sections.
-Adding skills to your opportunity will let participants know what you’re looking for and help your opportunity show up in search results.

 ## Market your opportunity

 Spread the word about Open Opportunities and your need.
 Are there communities of practice (CoP) that might be interested in your opportunity?
 Use our [marketing email template](../../opportunity-creators/marketing-email-template.docx){:target="\_blank"} (1 page, 14 kb, MS Word .docx) to craft a message.